Car hire comparison made easy

 Like most of the great world cities, New York has an abundance of great attractions - so many, that it would be impossible to list them all here.
-What follows is but a sampling of the most high-profile attractions in New York City; more detailed info can be found in the district pages.
+What follows is but a sampling of the most high-profile attractions in New York City.

 Many tourist attractions in New York City offer free or discounted admission on certain days, eg Museum of Modern Art's Free Friday, or Museums on Us® program by Bank of America.

 Naturally, Manhattan possesses the lion's share of the landmarks that have saturated American popular culture.
 Starting in Lower Manhattan, perhaps the most famous of these landmarks is easy to spot - the Statue of Liberty, a symbol of the nation standing atop a small island in the harbor, and perhaps also the most difficult attraction to access in terms of crowds and the long lines to see it.

 Moving north to Midtown, Manhattan's other major business district, you'll find some of New York's most famous landmarks.
 The Empire State Building looms over it all as the second-tallest building in the city, with the nearby Chrysler Building also dominating the landscape.

 Still in the Midtown area but just to the west, in the Theater District, is the tourist center of New York: Times Square, filled with bright, flashing video screens and LED signs running 24 hours a day.
 Just to the north is Central Park, with its lawns, trees and lakes popular for recreation and concerts.